chrisplatts01/connected-dementia-research/README.md

 - **app/**: This folder is under version control and contains all of the source files required to build the production web pages, except for the `NodeJS` packages managed by `yarn`.

-- **dist/**: This folder contains the built web application (HTML,CSS, Javascript and other assets) ready for deployment to the development or production server.
+- **dist/**: This folder contains the built web application (HTML,CSS, Javascript and other assets) ready for deployment to the development or production server[^dist].

-  _[Note: Ideally this folder should not be under version control as it is completely replaced on every build, resulting in large commits every time, but until I have fully tested the `git subtree` process it will remain under version control in the master and develop branches.]_

 - **node_modules/**: This folder contains the **NodeJS** packages and dependencies defined in the `package.json` file.
 As it is completely managed by **Yarn**, and can be reinstalled and updated at any time, it is not under version control.